 - individuals ages 65 and older and their caregivers, and

 - residents and staff of longterm care facilities.

 Media release: The Georgia Department of Public Health is launching a COVID vaccine locator on the DPH website at https://dph.georgia.gov.
 The tool allows users to search by county for a vaccine provider in their community, and provides location and contact information for the provider.
 This is not a centralized scheduling tool.

-- Bartow: West End Pharmacy, 824 West Ave., Cartersville; county health, 100 Zena Drive, Cartersville.
+- 2 sites in Bartow: West End Pharmacy, 824 West Ave., Cartersville; county health, 100 Zena Drive, Cartersville.

 To contact your county’s health department office, please call:

 For more information on vaccine appointments at these stores, visit the links below: